coelmay/coelmay/README.md

 - 👋 Hi, I’m @coelmay
 - 👀 I’m interested in learning to build using the Jamstack
-- 🌱 I’m currently learning Danish, Turkish, Chinese and Yiddish.
+- 🌱 I’m currently learning ... depends on the day.
 - 💞️ I’m looking to collaborate on something, one day, perhaps.
 - 📫 How to reach me [https://twitter.com/coelmay](https://twitter.com/coelmay)